Becoming a Snowshoeing Trip Leader - Seattle Branch

 - IMPORTANT - Snowshoe trips usually have members that have a wide variety of experience levels and technical skills.
 Make sure each party member is aware of the physical and technical demands of the trip as well as the expectations of their performance, physically and technically.
 Party members may be excused from the trip if they don’t meet expectations.

-- IMPORTANT - Develop a contingency plan and inform the group, in the event, party members become separated from the group, include meeting place and time, making sure they will adhere to the plan.
+- IMPORTANT - Develop a contingency plan and inform the group, in the event, that party members become separated from the group, include meeting place and time, making sure they will adhere to the plan.
 Please keep the group together.

 UNDERWAY